rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 ![1701133444095](image/Readme/1701133444095.png)

+For more information about what's in each of these

 # Instructions

 To import these settings, you will need to download the [IntuneManagement PowerShell script](https://github.com/Micke-K/IntuneManagement/archive/refs/heads/master.zip) from [Micke-K](https://github.com/Micke-K).
 This script will allow for easy import of these settings.
 This tool isn't supported by Microsoft. - [Read the documentation](https://github.com/Micke-K/IntuneManagement#readme) if you have any questions.